IfiokUdofeData/E-commerce-Analysis/README.md

 This project is a **data dashboard** built to visualize and track key metrics.
 It provides an interactive way to explore information such as sales, expenses, and performance trends.

----

-## 🚀 Features
-- Clean and minimal user interface.
-- Data visualizations with charts and graphs.
-- Responsive design (works on desktop and mobile).
-- Easy to extend with new datasets.

----

-## 📷 Screenshots

 ### Dashboard Overview
 ![Dashboard Overview](images/salesrevenue.png)